-Founded in 1995, Great Waters Music Festival is a non-profit organization dedicated to culturally enriching New Hampshire's Lakes Region.
+Founded in 1995, Great Waters is a non-profit organization dedicated to culturally enriching New Hampshire's Lakes Region.
 Dr. Gerald Mack, Director of the Worcester Chorus and a former professor at the Hartt School of Music, University of Hartford, founded the non-profit summer festival to encompass a diversified program designed to appeal to a variety of musical tastes.
-More importantly, Great Waters Music Festival was created to promote live musical performances including choral, symphonic, folk, pops, jazz, Broadway, dance, and renowned vocal and instrumental artists, both amateur and professional alike, for the benefit of the Lakes Region.
+More importantly, Great Waters was created to promote live musical performances including choral, symphonic, folk, pop, jazz, Broadway, dance, and renowned vocal and instrumental artists, both amateur and professional alike, for the benefit of the Lakes Region.

-Last year, in 2018, Great Waters Music Festival embarked on a journey to build a vision for the future with a strategic plan.
+Last year, in 2018, Great Waters embarked on a journey to build a vision for the future with a strategic plan.
 In the process of building the plan, it became clear that finding a “home” was a priority.
-Donors, artists and audience all expressed nostalgic feelings for the past, and great enthusiasm for building a “new” magical experience for today and beyond.
-The Great Waters Board of Directors heard you clearly, and the work has begun on finding, and funding, the solution.
+Donors, artists, and audience all expressed nostalgic feelings for the past, and great enthusiasm for building a “new” magical experience for today and beyond.
+The Great Waters Board of Directors heard you clearly, and the work has begun on finding and funding the solution.

 WHAT DO ATTENDEES SAY?

 KIND WORDS FROM OUR GUESTS